laxuanlinh/thoughtmachine/vault_core.md

 ## Simulation testing
 - To simulation test, we use the testing API of the Vault core to send the code, start and end time, events and actions such as postings, activating flags...
-- The testing API will return events that happened during the simulation, the balance timeseries and Posting instruction batches that occurred during the simulation
+- The testing API will return events that happened during the simulation, the balance timeseries and Postings Instruction Batches that occurred during the simulation
 ```JSON
 "result": {
     "timestamp": ...,